IGS Background

 The beryl family includes some well-known gems, such as aquamarines and emeralds.
 Aquamarines, emeralds, and morganites belong to the same gem species — beryl.
 However, they are distinct varieties of beryl, and the term "pink emerald" shouldn't be used for morganite.

-Unfortunately, some vendors reference well-known gem names to drum up interest (and prices) for another gem.
-Beryls in particular receive these names from dishonest sellers because of the popularity of emeralds and aquamarines in particular.
+Unfortunately, some vendors reference well-known gem names misleadingly to drum up interest (and prices) for another gem.
+Beryls in particular receive these names from dishonest sellers because of the popularity of emeralds and aquamarines.
 Although morganites are very rare, their prices don't approach those of emeralds.
 To insinuate that morganites are a sub-variety of one of the most expensive gems on the market is misleading.

 Likewise, you might encounter near colorless beryl specimens offered for sale as morganites.
 These stones should be labeled more properly as goshenite (colorless beryl).
 Just as emeralds command higher prices than morganites, morganites command higher prices than goshenites.